paduagroup/fftool/README.md

 of periodic conditions in x, y, z or combinations thereof.
 It is important in this case to supply precise dimensions for the simulation box using the option `-b Lx,Ly,Lz`, even if the box is cubic.
 In this manner no additional space will be added.

-The coordinates of the atoms of the material have to be prepared carefully, so that distances across periodic boundaries are within the tolerance to identify bonds.
+The coordinates of the atoms of the material have to be supplied in `.xyz` format and prepared carefully so that distances across periodic boundaries are within the tolerance to identify bonds.

 Also, the `pack.inp` filed will likely need editing in order to position the atoms of the material precisely.